 - SEO review of new or existing web content.

-- Review of existing and new website metadata, including page title and meta descriptions.
+- Review existing and new website metadata, including page titles and meta descriptions.

-- Social media metadata to improve the visibility of your content when shared on social networks.
+- Social media metadata improve your content's visibility when shared on social networks.

 - Implementation of schema.org and structured markup.